pranav16121/NavAssist-2.0/README.md

 ## Disclaimer

 NavAssist 2.0 is a research and prototype assistive technology project.
 It is intended for exploration, academic evaluation, and portfolio demonstration.
-It should not be relied on as a primary safety or navigation system in real-world environments.

 ## Author